-Review: Absolute Territory by Digitum Software
+Review: Absolute Territory by Digitum Software (Launch Version)

 After surviving the first half of the ambush, the only thing keeping me alive is system energy management.
 With just the right balance of energy to the engines to maintain distance from pursuers and energy to slowly recover shields, I find myself in a high-speed chase.
 Mulling over a strategy to break up the fighter formation chasing me and limit their ability to attack me as a group, I realize that only the shields I've been nursing back to full strength will make this possible.
 With my hull armor at less than 10%, there's only one chance to survive this encounter, but first... the tense wait.
 This is the level of strategy that can be experienced throughout Absolute Territory: The Space Flight Simulator.